-The rotavirus vaccine (RotaTeq), recommended in a three-dose schedule at ages 2, 4, and 6 months.
+One rotavirus vaccine (RotaTeq), recommended in a three-dose schedule at ages 2, 4, and 6 months.
 The first dose should be given at ages 6 weeks through 12 weeks with subsequent doses administered at 4- to 10-week intervals.
 Rotavirus vaccination should not be initiated for infants more than 12 weeks old and should not be given after age 32 weeks.
+Another vaccine (Rotarix) requires two doses, given between 6 weeks and 23 weeks.
 Rotavirus is the most common cause of infectious childhood diarrhea and has historically one of the biggest reasons for childhood hospitalizations for dehydration in the U.S., although widespread use of the rotavirus vaccine has reduced the numbers.
+Both vaccines carry a small increased risk of intussusception -- a condition in which the small bowel folds back inside another part of the intestine, causing a bowel obstruction.

 The influenza vaccine, or flu shot, is now recommended for all children ages 6 months and older.